French Open title beckons for late bloomers Pavlyuchenkova, Krejcikova - RFI

 Serena Williams was knocked out in the fourth round, world number two Naomi Osaka withdrew after one match while 2018 champion Simona Halep never even made it to Paris.

-"The 14-year-old me would tell me 'What took you so long?'," said 29-year-old Pavlyuchenkova who played her first Slam event in 2007.
+"The 14-year-old me would tell me 'What took you so long?'," said Pavlyuchenkova who played her first Slam event in 2007.#photo1

 "It's been a long road.
 I had my own long special road.
 Everybody has different ways.
 I'm happy I'm in the final."